vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 ### Create the list class

 Now, we create the class for `CatCustomList`.
-This class represents the cats list data source that our extension provides. `CatCustomList` extends `CustomListBase`, the base class for all custom lists.
+This class represents the cats list data source that our extension provides. `CatCustomList` extends `CustomListBase` (the base class for all custom list data sources).

-First, We override the `GetDefinitionOverride` method.
+First, we override the `GetDefinitionOverride` method.
 This method provides metadata about the list.
-That way the list is handled correctly by the host system and has a good UI---even when the extension grows more complex, later on.
+The host system uses this method to handle the extension properly and Peakboard Designer uses the method to provide information about the extension.

 Here's what our `CatCustomList` class looks like, with the `GetDefinitionOverride()` method:
 {% highlight csharp %}